TomyFovos/replay-miyoka/README.md

 ## Your replays are private

 You host your Miyoka server, meaning you are the only one who can see your replays.
-You have to set your unique password when you're setting up a new Miyoka server.

-If you want to share your replays with a friend or a coach, you can download and share a replay with them or tell them the replay ID.
+You have full control over where the captured videos and metadata live.
+Share individual files with a friend or coach when you want feedback.

 ## Getting Started